JackDanger/twilio_contactable/README.markdown

 Turning the thing on
 ---

-Because it can be expensive to send TXTs accidentally it's required that you manually configure FourInfo in your app.
-Put this line in config/initializers/sms.rb or config/environment.rb or anything that loads when the app starts:
+Because it can be expensive to send TXTs accidentally, it's required that you manually configure FourInfo in your app.
+Put this line in config/environments/production.rb or anything that loads _only_ in your production environment:

     FourInfo.mode = :live